 In America’s bicentennial year, Hollywood didn’t stray too far from home.
 Even the science fiction title on our shortlist has a scene in the U.S. Senate chamber, and half of the rest take place a short Amtrak ride away.
-Many of the directors and stars are still top-billed today, but which of these heavyweights will go the distance for the VFA?
-The shortlisted films for 1976 are:
+40 years later, many of the directors and stars are still top-billed today, but which of these heavyweights would go the distance for the VFA?
+Here is the shortlist from 1976:

 It’s said that “Washington is Hollywood for ugly people,” but this film makes you thankful that there were journalists willing to cover the place like Bob Woodward and Carl Bernstein, played here by the slightly better-looking Robert Redford and Dustin Hoffman (who has a prodigious memory for telephone numbers), when President Nixon was up to no good.
 Generation Xers were particularly grateful for the VHS version, which finally explained in two action-filled hours why, in the summer of 1973, their cartoons were bumped from the airwaves for 300 hours of Watergate hearings.

 Starring: Dustin Hoffman, Robert Redford, Hal Holbrook, Jason Robards, Martin Balsam

 Major nominations on original release : Academy Award® for Best Picture, Director, Supporting Actor Robards (won), Supporting Actress Alexander, Adapted Screenplay (won)

 The first of his stories to be made into a movie, Carrie was anything but scary for Stephen King, who sold the Hollywood rights for $2,500 and was so unknown at the time that they misspelled his name in the trailer.
 John Travolta, in his first big-screen role, also smiles through to the end.
 One of those rare horror films that breaks out of its niche, Carrie found an audience with everyone who was teased by the popular kids in high school.